 Other income, net.
-Other income, net increased to \$2.3 million for the first quarter of fiscal 2004 from \$0.9 million for the first quarter of fiscal 2003, an increase of \$1.4 million.
-This increase was primarily due to the settlement of litigation net of related expenses of \$2.2 million partially offset by a decrease in interest income of approximately \$0.8 million due to decreased interest rates.
+Other income, net decreased to \$0.1 million for the second quarter of fiscal 2004 from \$1.0 million for the second quarter of fiscal 2003, a decrease of \$0.9 million.
+This decrease was primarily due to a decrease in interest income due to lower interest rates.
+Other income, net increased to \$2.4 million for the first six months of fiscal 2004 from \$1.9 million for the first six months of fiscal 2003, an increase of \$0.5 million.
+This increase was primarily due to the settlement of litigation net of related expenses of \$2.2 million partially offset by a decrease in interest income of approximately \$1.7 million due to lower interest rates.